 1. Formatting requirements for all assignments:

-- Please indicate your word count on the first page of your assignment.
+b) Word count includes everything in the main body of the text – including title, abstract, headings, tables, citations, quotes, lists, etc. Only the list of references and appendices are not included in the word count.
 Make sure that you stay within the word limit as indicated.
 Submissions below or above the allowed word count will lead to a loss of marks.

-- Referencing style: APA 7th ed.; references should be listed on a separate page, following the main (but before any appendices).
+i) Referencing style: APA 7th ed.; references should be listed on a separate page, following the main text (but before any appendices).
 Only references cited in your assignment text should be listed in your reference list.

-- If you have more than one appendix item, they should be numbered, follow the references, and clearly linked to the main text of the assignment.
+j) If you have more than one appendix item, they should be numbered, follow the references, and clearly linked to the main text of the assignment

 2. Research-led education: This unit involves research-led education.
 There are active researchers delivering this unit who are able to engage students in deep and active learning and transmit to students their passion for the research they are carrying out.

 3. Provision of information to the group: Notifications through the Canvas Announcements Forum or the Canvas Discussion Forums are deemed to be made to the whole class.
 It is the responsibility of the student to ensure that they check for announcements on the Unit's Canvas website (forum messages are also emailed to student email addresses only).
 Students should ensure they check their student email regularly.
 The Canvas discussion forums will be checked by staff regularly.